Anshuman-Raj/Encrypted-Medical-Predictions/README.md

  Using this method, data gets processed on a third-party server and only the user who sent the data can know the result of the processed data.

- This project can further be extended using different fully homomorphic schemes and can the accommodate uses of neural networks.
+ This project can further be extended using different fully homomorphic schemes and can then accommodate uses of neural networks.